githubuniverseworkshops/codeql/workshop-2021/README.md

     ```
     </details>

  3. `decodeBody` methods should consider the second and third parameters as untrusted user input.
-Write a query to find these parameters (i.e. index 1 and index 2) parameter for `decodeBody` methods.
+Add a member predicate to your `DubboCodecDecodeBody` class that finds these parameters of `decodeBody` methods.
     <details>
     <summary>Hint</summary>

+    - Create a predicate `Parameter getAnUntrustedParameter() { ... } ` within the class.
+This has result type `Parameter`.
+    - Within the predicate, use the special variable `result` to refer to the values to be "returned" or identified by the predicate.
+    - Within the predicate, use the special variable `this` to refer to the `DubboCodecDecodeBody` method.
-    - Use `Method.getParameter(int index)` to get the i-th index parameter.
+    - Use `Method.getParameter(int index)` to get the `i`-th index parameter.
+Indices are 0-based, so we want index 1 and index 2 here.
-    - Create a query with a single CodeQL variable of type `DubboCodecDecodeBody`.
+    - Use Quick Evaluation to run your predicate.

     </details>
     <details>
     <summary>Solution</summary>

     ```ql
-    from DubboCodecDecodeBody decodeBodyMethod
-    select decodeBodyMethod.getParameter([1, 2])
+    class DubboCodecDecodeBody extends Method {
+      DubboCodecDecodeBody() {
+        this.getDeclaringType().getASupertype*() instanceof DubboCodec and
+        this.hasName("decodeBody")
+      }

+      Parameter getAnUntrustedParameter() { result = this.getParameter([1, 2]) }
+    }
     ```
     </details>